1. Why is steel better than stone?

 5. How to bake a pizza on steel?

 To take full advantage of the benefits that steel offers, preheat it in the oven, for about 30-35 minutes, setting the maximum possible temperature.
 The steel should be placed in the oven so that its distance from the top heater element is 5-7 cm.
 A grid or an upside-down oven tray can be used for this purpose.
 This distance allows the top and bottom of the pizza to be cooked in about 2,5 minutes.
+In addition, we enclose with each order guide "How to bake pizza in a home oven".

 6. How to care about the steel?